fobordo/School_District_Analysis/README.md

 </p>

 <p align="center">
- New School Summary DataFrame
+ Updated School Summary DataFrame

  ![per_school_summary_df_new](/README_Images/per_school_summary_df_new.png)
 </p>

-As seen in the Original School Summary vs. New School Summary DataFrames above, the Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing metrics for Thomas High School changed after repeating the analysis, which we will analyze further in the next section.
+As seen in the Original School Summary vs. Updated School Summary DataFrames above, the Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing metrics for Thomas High School changed after repeating the analysis, which we will analyze further in the next section.

 ### How replacing the ninth graders’ math and reading scores affected Thomas High School’s performance relative to the other schools